FCG-Group/ajax-chosen/README.md

 This script bootstraps the existing Chosen plugin without making any modifications to the original code.
 Eventually, I would love to see this functionality built-in to the library, but until then, this seems to work pretty well.

+## Note about this fork

+This fork introduces compatibility for Chosen 1.x and a new plugin structure closer to the default jQuery plugin structure.

+Merge requests are still open on the main Ajax Chosen repository but haven't been merged.

 ## How to Use

 This plugin exposes a new jQuery function named `ajaxChosen` that we call on a `select` element.
 The first argument consists of the options passed to the jQuery $.ajax function.
 The `data` parameter is optional, and the `success` callback is also optional.